metreeca/metreeca-core/src/docs/references/spec-language.md

 ---
-title:      Shape Specification Language Reference excerpt:    Shape-based data modelling language semantics and components
+title:      Shape Specification Language Reference
 ---

+[comment]: <> (excerpt:    Shape-based data modelling language semantics and components)

 Most framework services are driven by declarative linked data models defined using a [shape](#shapes)-based specification language.

 Models are [programmaticaly](../tutorials/publishing-jsonld-apis.md) built using a Java‑based DSL and can eventually automate a range of different tasks in the lifecycle of linked data REST APIs.

 | task              | shape role                                                   |
 | ----------------- | ------------------------------------------------------------ |